hburgoyne/picard_mcp/README.md

 1. **MCP Server**: Core backend service that handles memory storage, retrieval, and AI operations
    - Built with FastAPI (FastMCP) for high performance and async support
    - Uses PostgreSQL with pgvector extension for vector storage and semantic search
+   - Implements data models for Users, Memories (with vector embeddings), OAuth Clients, and Tokens
+   - Uses SQLAlchemy ORM with Alembic migrations for database management
    - Implements OAuth 2.0 for secure authentication and authorization
    - Integrates with OpenAI API for memory embeddings (text-embedding-3-small)
    - Uses LangChain for LLM operations when available